-- (a) in the case of delivery by post, if it is properly addressed, pre-paid and dispatched by post; and - (b) where the shareholder has opted to receive electronic documents, if it is properly addressed and there is proof of email delivery.
+- (a) in the case of delivery by post, if it is properly addressed, pre-paid and dispatched by post; - (b) where the shareholder has opted to receive electronic documents, if it is properly addressed and there is proof of email delivery; or - (c) if it is published on a designated website, provided that the relevant person is sent a summary notification no later than the date on which it is published on the website.
+The summary notification will be treated as having been sent if it is properly addressed, pre-paid and dispatched by post.